 The information provided in this presentation does not identify or include any risk or exposures of Skye Bioscience that would materially adversely affect the performance or risk of the company.
 For a description of the risks and uncertainties related to the business of Skye Bioscience, see our Annual Report or Form 10-K filed with the Securities and Exchange Commission and our subsequent periodic reports filed with the Securities and Exchange Commission.

 All information contained in this presentation is provided as of the date of the presentation and is subject to change without notice.
 Neither Skye Bioscience, nor any other person undertakes any obligation to update or revise publicly any of the forward-looking statements set out herein, whether as a result of new information, future events or otherwise, except as required by law.
-This presentation shall not constitute an offer to sell or the solicitation of an offer to sell or the solicitation of an offer to sell or the solicitation of an offer to sell or sell or the solicitation of an offer to registration or qualification under the securities laws of any such jurisdiction.
+This presentation shall not constitute an offer to sell or the solicitation of an offer to sell or the solicitation of an offer to buy any securities of Skye Bioscience, nor shall there be any sale of securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.
 This is presented as a source of information and not an investment recommendation.